-IFB offers Agency Express which is a web-based tool sponsored by Feeding America and Aidmatrix that offers real time ordering and is available for Partner Agencies to access 24 hours a day.
-What this means is when you are shopping for items from IFB warehouses the product is currently there and available.
-Requirements for Agency Express are: a personal computer, internet access, and a web browser (Internet Explorer 6.0 or higher; Firefox 2.0 or higher).
-If any Partner Agency should require assistance with the usage of the internet or does not have internet access please contact the Operations Department at IFB.
+IFB offers Agency Express which is a web-based tool sponsored by Feeding America and Aidmatrix that offers online ordering and is available for Partners to access 24 hours a day.
+Requirements for Agency Express are: a personal computer, Internet access, and a web browser (Internet Explorer 6.0 or higher; Firefox 2.0 or higher).

 The ordering process is a first come, first serve basis.
-Orders must be placed at least 48 business hours (2 days) prior to the pick-up date.
-The cut off time for agency order processing is 8am MST each morning.
-For example, if a Partner Agency plans to pick up on Thursday, the order needs to be placed by Tuesday at 8am.
-If you miss your ordering window for deliveries in your area, please contact IFB immediately.
-IFB will do their best to assist you, and when possible manually enter and complete the order for your agency in an effort to ensure delivery.
+Orders must be placed between 4 days and 48 business hours (2 business days) prior to the pick-up date.
+The cut off time for agency order processing is 8 AM MST each morning.
+For example, if a Partner plans to pick up on Thursday, the order needs to be placed by Tuesday at 8 AM.
+If you miss your ordering window for deliveries in your area, please contact IFB's Inventory Control Department immediately.
+IFB will do their best to assist you, and when possible, manually enter and complete the order for your Agency in an effort to ensure delivery.

-You must schedule an appointment date and time for delivery or pick up before you have submitted your order.
-The Partner Agency may also set a reoccurring schedule, such as the 2nd and 4th Wednesday of every month.
-After submitting your order wait for a confirmation window to pop up stating your order was successfully submitted.
-If you do not receive this pop up, your order was not submitted to IFB.
+Partners must schedule an appointment date and time for delivery or pick up before you submit your order.
+The Partner may also set a reoccurring schedule, such as the 2nd and 4th Wednesday of every month.
+After submitting the order, wait for a confirmation window to pop up stating the order was successfully submitted.
+A window must pop-up to confirm the order was submitted.

 Agency Express training materials can be found in Agency Zone on the IFB website under the "Agency Express" tab.
-If further assistance is needed contact the Operations Department at IFB:
+If further assistance is needed contact the Inventory Control Department at IFB:

-Ask to speak with a member of the Operations team.
+Ask to speak with a member of the Inventory Control team at your designated branch warehouse:

+- Meridian warehouse:

-(208) 577-2696 or (208) 336-9643
+- o (208) 577-2689 or (208) 336-9643

-(208) 233-8811- Pocatello
+- Pocatello warehouse:

+- o (208) 233-8811

-(208) 746-2288- Lewiston
+- Lewiston warehouse:

+- o (208) 746-2288

-Email orders@idahofoodbank.org
+- OR email orders@idahofoodbank.org